anh-tong/anh-tong.github.io/_posts/2021-10-14-diffusion-process.md

 The note here does not relate to any part of machine learning research but just is a fundamental background.

-The main takeaway message here is that this problem setting, if we look for expectation, we may need to solve a PDE corresponding to the diffusion process.
+The main takeaway message here is that in this problem setting, if we look for expectation, we may need to solve a PDE corresponding to the diffusion process.
+Martingale plays a very important role in the above derivation.